ntlinh16/cloudal/examples/experiment/antidotedb/README.md

 There are two types of config files to perform this experiment.

 #### Setup environment config file
-This config file file provides three following information:
+This system config file provides three following information:

-* Infrastructure requirements: includes the number of clusters, name of cluster and the number of nodes for each cluster you want to provision on Grid5k system; which OS you want to eploy on reserved nodes; when and how long you want to provision nodes; etc.
+* Infrastructure requirements: includes the number of clusters, name of cluster and the number of nodes for each cluster you want to provision on Grid5k system; which OS you want to deploy on reserved nodes; when and how long you want to provision nodes; etc.

-* Experiment environment information: the topology of an AntidoteDB cluster; the path to experimennt configuration files; etc.
+* Experiment environment information: the topology of an AntidoteDB cluster; the path to experiment configuration files; etc.

 * Parameters: is a list of experiment parameters that represent different aspects of the system that you want to examine.
 Each parameter contains a list of possible values of that aspect.
 For example, I want to examine the effect of the number of concurrent clients that connect to an AntidoteDB database, so I define a parameter such as `concurrent_clients: [16, 32]`